-Your Rework ratio is the percentage of recently delivered code your team is already rewriting.
-While this isn’t a direct measure of code complexity, it is a potential indicator of overly complex code you may want to keep an eye on.
+Your Rework ratio is the percentage of recently delivered code your team is already rewriting, also known as code churn.
+While this isn't a direct measure of code complexity, it is a potential indicator of overly complex code you may want to keep an eye on.

-The metrics in this article are fantastic indicators to use throughout the project.
-They’ll allow you to catch any potential fallacies before they become horrendous monsters rearing their head out of the codebase.
+The metrics in this article are fantastic indicators to use throughout your software engineering projects.
+They'll allow you to catch any potential fallacies before they become horrendous monsters rearing their head out of the codebase.

 Make your life easier!
 Begin tracking code complexity before it becomes a problem.
 Your future self will thank you.